-The objective is to understand the concept of health, diet and value of nutrition.
-To understand and practice daily regimen, night regimen and seasonal regimen for health promotion, disease prevention and age reversal.
-The students will be able to apply concept of yogic food as an alternative to treat illness and disease.
+Sr. No. At the end of semester, student will be able: CO 1 To describe various Swastha Vritta practices, their principles and concepts CO2 To understand the concept of health, diet and value of nutrition.
+CO3 To understand and practice daily regimen, night regimen and seasonal regimen for health promotion, disease prevention and age reversal.
+CO4 To apply concept of Yogic food as an alternative to treat illness and disease.